-Any person over the age of 14 must have a current angling licence to fish with a rod, reel or line at any inland water in Tasmania.
+Any person who is at least 14 years of age must have a current angling licence to fish with a rod, reel or line at any inland water in Tasmania.
 This includes farm dams on private property.

 Most inland waters have an open season.

 You must have a separate licence for whitebait fishing.

 You do not need an angling licence to fish: